 Our skin develops various growths and changes that are normal as we mature.
-Most of these skin changes are benign and represent normal aging, sometimes due to intrinsic factors (i.e., genetics & natural age progression changes) and/or extrinsic factors (i.e., sun exposure).
+Many of these skin changes are benign and represent normal aging, sometimes due to intrinsic factors (i.e., genetics & natural age progression changes) and/or extrinsic factors (i.e., sun exposure).
 The purpose of this article is to provide you with basic background information for better understanding.
 It is important to have a qualified skin expert (Board-certified Dermatologists) confirm these growths are benign (non-cancerous) and not malignant (cancerous).

 Benign skin growths do not require removal or treatment.
 Many people desire to have them removed, and there are various techniques often yielding excellent cosmetic outcomes.
 The procedures are almost always a non-covered benefit of medical insurance.